 Contents:

 Read our full guide to Carer’s Allowance to get a full breakdown of the eligibility requirements, how to apply, and what you can receive.
+We’ll talk you through what you need to do step by step.

 Can Pensioners Claim For Carers Allowance?

 However, with that said, Carer’s Allowance payments do typically stop when you reach retirement age.
 This is because you would normally start to be paid your State Pension – which no longer qualifies you for your Carer’s Allowance due to overlapping benefits rules.
+This is why it’s vitally important to understand how your State Pension and Carer’s Allowance can impact one another.

 Does Carer’s Allowance Affect My State Pension?

-If your pension is £76.75 per week or more, you will not be entitled to a Carer’s Allowance payment.
+If your pension is £81.90 per week or more, you will not be entitled to a Carer’s Allowance payment.
 If your pension is less than this, however, you can get a Carer’s Allowance payment to make up the difference.

 You cannot receive both the full Carer’s Allowance amount and the full State Pension at the same time.

-Despite these conditions, you should still apply for Carer’s Allowance if you meet the eligiblity conditions.
+Despite these conditions, you should still apply for Carer’s Allowance if you meet the eligibility conditions.
 You will still have an underlying entitlement which could entitle you to extra money for other means-tested benefits such as Pension Credit or Housing Benefit.

 What Are The Overlapping Benefits Rules?

-• State Pension
+- State Pension

-• Contributory Employment and Support Allowance
+- Contributory Employment and Support Allowance

-• Incapacity Benefits
+- Incapacity Benefits

-• Maternity Allowance
+- Maternity Allowance

-• Severe Disablement Allowance
+- Severe Disablement Allowance

 However, if your State Pension is less than the amount of Carer’s Allowance, you can claim an ‘underlying entitlement’ to Carer’s Allowance in recognition of your caring role, which will add an amount called the ‘Carer’s Addition’ to your benefits.
+You can think of it as a top-up.

 Can I get Carer’s Allowance Instead Of My State Pension?